mareerray/ColorCurio/README.md

 ## Features

+### Color Lab
+- Find complementary and analogous colors based on an input color
+- Quickly explore harmonious color combinations
+- Input a color and get suggested matching colors for design inspiration

 ### Color Palette Organizer
 - Add, view, and manage custom color palettes (up to 6 colors per palette)
 - Copy hex codes to clipboard with a click